TurboGears/tg2docs/docs/README.txt

 Please see the file :ref:`building_docs` for more information.

+For those of you reading this outside of a restructed text setup, please view the file building_docs.rst for more information.

 .. _Sphinx: http://sphinx.pocoo.org/

-.. todo:: decide whether this is a good text intro, and whether building_docs.rst is a good link